OpenEvalProject/evals/manuscripts/elife-16111/v1/manuscript.md

 ## Abstract

-An enzyme produced by a bacteriophage can enter human cells and kill intracellular Streptococcus pyogenes .
+An enzyme produced by a bacteriophage can enter human cells and kill intracellular Streptococcus pyogenes.